robertwenner/comics/doc/outputs.md

 * `notFor`: code reference to a function to check whether a given comic should be included in the sitemap.

-The generated file will always be placed in a per-language directory under the configured `outdir`, named `sitemap.xml`.

 ## `Comic::Out::Sizemap`